-Western Power does not make any enquiry, and does not offer any warranty about the capacity or competence of the service providers on this list.
-Publication of the list is not a recommendation or endorsement of services offered.
+Western Power does not make any enquiry, and does not offer any warranty about the capacity or competence of the service providers.

 Western Power can assist your project by providing detailed information of its network assets, voltages and guidelines on safe distances relevant to your nominated project location.

 This form is used to request information only on Western Power assets at a specific location; this will assist you in your planned works near electricity.

 Complete and submit and we will send you information on the types and voltages of assets that may be affected by work at your location.

 Complete a Request for information – Western Power Network Assets (PDF 310 kb)

 If you need to dig, it is essential to Dial Before You Dig (freecall 1100) to obtain the location of any underground power cables so you can carry out the work safely.